Best cooling fans of 2021 | CNN Underscored

 - Reliability: Does the fan work as intended?

-- Room size: Can the fan cool off a medium-to-large room on a hot day?
+- Room size: Can the fan cool off a medium to large room on a hot day?

 - Programmable timer: Does the fan come with a sleep timer?
-For how many hours can you pre-program it to run before turning off?
+For how many hours can you preprogram it to run before turning off?

 - Settings: Does the fan have a mode that simulates a natural breeze?